MicrosoftDocs/security/security-docs/cybersecurity-reference-architecture/MCRA.md

 - Microsoft 365
 - Microsoft Azure
-- Third party apps like ServiceNow and salesforce
+- Third party apps like ServiceNow and Salesforce
-- Third party platforms like Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+- Third party platforms like Amazon Web Services (AWS) and Google Cloud Platform (GCP)
+- First and third party AI capabilities

 :::image type="content" source="./media/mcra-overview.png" alt-text="Screenshot of some of the diagrams included in the updated Microsoft Cybersecurity Reference Architecture" lightbox="./media/mcra-overview.png":::